matt-mendonca/podium-js/readme.md

 --------------
 The hung did great work, and full credit goes to him for the original idea.
 I came across his project and initially I was going to fork his code.
 However, I decided to create a new code base due to the tight coupling of and lack of activity on his project (last updated 2 years ago as of July 2014):

-- The reveal js code is mixed in with the remote code.
+- The reveal js code is mixed in with the remote code
 - Adding a new presentation requires you to edit the remote code in several places
   - After initial setup, I wanted as few steps as possible to add a new deck
-- There are places were things are hard coded.
+- There are places were things are hard coded
+- I wanted to be able to control the slides while viewing them from the controller
 - I wanted to use
   - the latest version of express and socket.io (and reveal js)
   - Jade instead of ejs